 - You should choose a topic suitable for undergraduates in an introductory level class in your discipline.
 You could explain a concept, define a term, describe a process or demonstrate a procedure.
 It might be helpful to look through some of the undergraduate textbooks used in your department for ideas.

-- When you choose a topic to present, be sure that it allows you to use enough language so that you can demonstrate your level of language proficiency.
-If the material you choose is too simple, and does not allow you to use enough language, the evaluators will need to ask questions designed to more accurately determine your language proficiency level.
+- When you prepare your presentation, prepare enough material for at least 10 minutes.
+Be sure that it allows you to use enough language so that you can demonstrate your level of language proficiency.
+If the material you choose is too simple and does not allow you to use enough language, the evaluators may not be able to accurately determine your language proficiency level.

-- Members of your audience will ask you questions related to the topic you present.
+- Members of your audience will play the role of students and will ask you questions related to the topic you present.
+This may mean that you will not finish everything you have prepared.
+This will not impact your score.

 Rating Your Performance

-Although one or two students may act as questioners during your presentation, the evaluators of your performance will be a team of professionals in the field of teaching English as a Second Language.
-Two of these evaluators will rate each ELPT performance; if there is any doubt about the rating, a third evaluator will view the videotape.
+Although one or two students may act as questioners during your presentation, the evaluators of your performance will be a trained team of professionals in the field of teaching English as a Second Language.
+Three of these evaluators will rate each ELPT performance; if there is any doubt about the rating, an additional evaluator will view the recording.

 Your performance will be rated in each of the following areas: